georgian-io/genai-bootcamp/notebooks/day-1/00-readme.md

 * Chat History: OpenAI and Meta (hosted via AnyScale) models require a list of messages as input.
 Prior conversation history can be included here.
 For the same reason as before, `text-bison` does not support this. `chat-bison` supports this feature and Vertex AI even stores this conversation history in the chat object.
 Anthropic models do support this but requires the entire conversation in a single string, with human input prepended with a `\n\nHuman:`.
 In addition, all messages end with a `\n\nAssistant:` for the assistant's response.

 ## FAQ
 This document will contain answers to frequently asked questions.
-It will be updated whenever possible, so keep an eye on it!
+It will be updated regularly, so keep an eye on it.

 * What's the difference between a token and a word?
 Why do people keep saying tokens?